 - Found below 27m.

 - Opercle with 3 flat spines (by anus)

 - 4 dark or white spots at base of dorsal fin.

-- Nassau Grouper can change color from nearly white to dark brown in minutes.
+- These beautiful fish can change color from nearly white to dark brown in minutes.

 - W shaped pattern on dorsal side near back of dorsal fin.